top of page

 Why Badami Is A Great Weekend Trip From Bangalore And A Historical Delight In Its Own Right

 Since I'd studied Karnataka history during my high school, Badami held certain recall and significance as the kingdom of Chalukyas once flourished here (540-757AD) and it remains a site of historical significance to this day.
-But somehow it was never on my travel radar despite five trips to Hampi beforehand.
+But somehow it was never on my travel radar despite five trips to Hampi before.
 But all that changed on my last trip to Hampi when we decided to explore Badami, a small historical town just like Hampi, famous for its rock cut cave temples and other structural temples.

 How to get to Badami from Bangalore

-To go to Badami, you can either drive, take an outstation or for the cheapest option, take a local state bus from the Hospet KSRTC bus terminal in Bangalore.
+To go to Badami, you can either drive, take an outstation cab or for the cheapest option, take a local state bus from the Hospet KSRTC bus terminal in Bangalore.
 It's about a 3 hour journey, costs around INR 200 and the roads are mostly drive friendly.

 You can also bundle Badami with your Hampi trip as they're just a couple of hours apart.